obi-wan-jacobi/Plasmastrapi/Plasmastrapi.App/bower_components/system.js/docs/es6-modules-overview.md

 export var x = 42;                      // export a named variable export function foo() {};               // export a named function

-export default 42;                      // export the default export export default function foo() {};       // export the default export as a function
+define42;                      // export the default export
+definefunction foo() {};       // export the default export as a function

 export { encrypt };                     // export an existing variable
 export { decrypt as dec };              // export a variable as a new name